selmeckilab/2024_Candida_albicans_MEC_analysis/README.md

 analysis and updated in the study database if found to be a different species (MEC008 removed, MEC005 added).

-## Variant calling, annotation, filtering
-Variants were called with freebayes v1.1.0, with parameters of -p 2 and -C 5, using each chromosome as a separate region (see "scripts/variants/array_alb_freebayes.sh").
-Chromosome concatenation, quality filtering and annotation were performed with BCFtools v1.17 and SnpEff v5.0e (see "scripts/variants/concat_filter_annotate.sh").

-## Clustering
-Variant sites with biallelic SNPs and no missing genotypes were used to generate a matrix for clustering ("concat_filter_annotate.sh").
-Multiple correspondence analysis was performed using the FactoMiner package v2.9 (see "scripts/clustering/").

 ## Multilocus sequence typing
 "Consensus sequences" of the 7 MLST loci were generated for all 100 MEC isolates (see "scripts/mlst/").
 The PubMLST database was queried via API to